jdarc/bioforge/README.md

 ![](https://dl.dropboxusercontent.com/u/6389075/worms.png)
 > mvn exec:exec -Dworms

 A demonstration of Genetic Programming and emergent behaviour.
-This experiment attempts to evolve worm like creatures that navigate a procedurally generated 2D world, using cellular automata, avoiding obstacles whilst searching for food.
+This experiment attempts to evolve worm like creatures that navigate a procedurally generated 2D world, using cellular automata, avoiding obstacles whilst searching for the food.

-**Minimize** the window to prevent replay of current generations champion and thus speed up evolution cycles.
+**Minimize** the window to prevent the replay of current generations champion and thus speed up evolution cycles.

 **Maximize** the window to cause replay of the current generations champion, please note that it might take a while after you maximize for the champion to replay depending on the overall fitness of that generation.